UF-UAV/HexaGator/docs/source/index.rst

 HexaGator
 ===================================

 **HexaGator** is a low-cost multi-rotor drone for agricultural remote sensing applications.
-This guide will discuss the drone's design, construction, operation procedures, and troubleshooting.
+This guide will discuss the drone's design, construction, operating procedures, and troubleshooting.

 .. automodule:: HexaGator
    :members: __doc__